MikeKurzewski/crm-management-app/README.md

 ### Dashboard Navigation & Routes

-- After login, users are redirected to `/app/<firstOrgId>` if they have orgs, or see an empty state (create org) if not.
+- After login, users are redirected to `/app/<firstOrgId>` if they have orgs, or see an empty state (Card) if not.
 - The dashboard shell includes:
   - **Topbar:** app name, logo, (future actions)
   - **Sidebar:**
-    - Org Switcher (combobox/select, disabled if only one org)
+    - Org Switcher (shadcn Command + Popover combobox, disabled if only one org)
     - Profile section (avatar, full name, Edit profile button → `/app/profile`)
     - Navigation: "My Organisation" → `/app/[orgId]/org`, "Profile" → `/app/profile`
 - All routes are org-aware: `/app/[orgId]` is the dashboard home for the selected org.